JosTuyen/Rich_Internet_App/Crate Game/ReadMe.txt

 This html will display a page with the text CrateBoard.
 If the user clicks in the window, it will show an initial crateboard as a prompt in an input pop-up.
-When the popup is dismissed, we can click again and get another prompt.
+When the pop-up is dismissed, we can click again and get another prompt.

 This starter version shows appropriate code including a class (a constructor).
 But it always generates the same sized board, the same weights of the crates, no bob, and no target.